tkubica12/dataplayground/notes/Databricks ML associate/3 - training and evaluation.md

 - Hyperparameters to tune:
   - Number of trees (numTrees in MLLib, n_estimators in sklearn)
   - Max depth (maxDepth in MLLib, max_depth in sklearn)
-  - Max bins (maxBins in MLLib, not in sklearn and it is not distributed)
+  - Max bins (maxBins in MLLib,  Max number of bins for discretizing continuous features)
   - Max features (featureSubsetStrategy in MLLib, max_features in sklearn)

 ```python